Waikato Tainui

-Waikato Tainui, Waikato or Tainui is a group of Māori iwi based in Waikato Region, in the western central region of New Zealand's North Island.
+Waikato Tainui, Waikato or Tainui is a group of Māori iwi based in the Waikato Region, in the western central region of New Zealand's North Island.
 It is part of the larger Tainui confederation of Polynesian settlers who arrived to New Zealand on the Tainui waka (migration canoe).
 The tribe is named after the Waikato River, which plays a large part in its history and culture.

-Pōtatau Te Wherowhero, the first Māori king, was a member of the Waikato hapu (sub-tribe) of Ngāti Mahuta, and his descendants have succeeded him.
+Pōtatau Te Wherowhero, the first Māori king, was a member of the Ngāti Mahuta hapu (sub-tribe) of Waikato iwi, and his descendants have succeeded him.
 The king movement is based at Tūrangawaewae marae (meeting place) in Ngāruawāhia.

-The Waikato-Tainui iwi comprises 33 hapū (sub-tribes) and 68 marae (family groupings), with around an estimated population of 84,030 tribal members who affiliate to Waikato-Tainui.
-Hamilton City is now the tribe's largest population centre, but Ngāruawāhia remains the tribe's historical centre and modern capital.
+The Waikato-Tainui iwi comprises 33 hapū (sub-tribes) and 68 marae (family groupings), with a population of over 80,000 tribal members who affiliate to it.
+In the 2023 New Zealand census, 47,664 people gave Waikato as an affiliation.
+Hamilton City is now the tribe's largest population centre, but Ngāruawāhia remains its historical centre and modern capital.

-This is how the iwi describes its origins and tribal area:

 Government

 Waikato-Tainui's governing parliamentary body is Te Kauhanganui, a governing body of 204 tribal members – 3 members from each of the 68 marae.
-The marae are spread over a large area from Te Kuiti and Cambridge in the south to Auckland in the north.
+The marae are spread over a large area from Te Kūiti and Cambridge in the south to Auckland in the north.

 The executive board is Te Arataura, which has 10 representatives elected from Te Kauhanganui and an 11th member appointed by the Māori king.
 The Waikato-Tainui tribal administration (or iwi authority) is the Waikato Raupatu Trustee Company Ltd, which replaced the Tainui Māori Trust Board, and is situated at Hopuhopu, Ngāruawāhia.

 The Waikato iwi has been using the name Tainui to describe itself for some time, through the establishment of the Tainui Māori Trust Board by the Waikato-Maniapoto Maori Claims Settlement Act 1946, with many people now referring to the Waikato iwi as "Tainui" or "Waikato-Tainui".

 There have traditionally been strong links between Tainui and the University of Waikato, which has strengths in Māori language and modern local history.
 The university also holds documents and objects related to the tribe.